exfriend/cloudfactory/README.md

 ### Response validation

-You can validate your responses using validateWith( callable ) when building a request.
-Your callable should accept the instance of Request as a parameter and return boolean true or false as a validity indicator.
+You can validate your responses using `validateWith( callable )` when building a request.
+Your callable should accept the instance of `Request` as a parameter and return boolean true or false as a validity indicator.

-Depending on the validity, engine will call callbacks provided with onSuccess or onFail or onLastFail.
+Depending on the validity, engine will call callbacks provided with `onSuccess` or `onFail` or `onLastFail`.

-You can set maxTries( int ) to inform the engine how many times the request should be repeated before it fails the last time.
+You can set `maxTries( int )` to inform the engine how many times the request should be repeated before it fails the last time.

 Note that on the last failed try both onFail and onLastFail callback groups will be called.

 ### Passing additional data

-You can use store(key,value) method when creating the request to pass any additional data on the storage bag of your request.
+You can use `store(key,value)` method when creating the request to pass any additional data on the storage bag of your request.
 You can access it from callback like this:
 ```